-PHOENIX (AP) - Latinos illegally detained when then-Sheriff Joe Arpaio defied a court order face a Monday deadline to apply for taxpayer-funded compensation for the harm they suffered from his acknowledged disobedience.
+PHOENIX (AP) - Latinos who were illegally detained when then-Maricopa County Sheriff Joe Arpaio defied a court order face a Monday deadline to apply for taxpayer-funded compensation for the harm they suffered from his acknowledged disobedience.

-The total amount of compensation paid could rise as applications are evaluated.
+Even though Monday is the deadline for applying for the money, the total amount of compensation paid could rise as applications are evaluated and processed.

 Follow Jacques Billeaud at www.twitter.com/jacquesbilleaud.